 The only non-Chinese minority group consists of the aboriginal descendants of Malayo-Polynesians, who were well established on the island when the first Chinese settlers arrived.
-According to MOI statistics, as of June, there were 438,658 of these Aborigines.
+According to MOI statistics, Aborigines accounted for approximately 2 percent of the population.
 More than 70 percent were Christian, while the dominant Han Chinese were largely Buddhist or Taoist.
-The civil and political rights of Aborigines are protected under law.
-The National Assembly amended the Constitution in 1992 and again in 1997 to upgrade the status of aboriginal people, protect their right of political participation, and to ensure their cultural, educational, and business development.
-In addition, the authorities instituted social programs to help Aborigines assimilate into the dominant Chinese society.
-The Government increased the budget of the cabinet-level Council of Aboriginal Affairs to $164 million (NT$5.6 billion) from $23.5 million (NT$800 million) in 1997.
+The civil and political rights of Aborigines are protected under law (see section 3).
+The National Assembly amended the constitution in 1992 and again in 1997 to upgrade the status of aboriginal people, protect their right of political participation, and to ensure their cultural, educational, and business development.
+In addition, the authorities also instituted social programs to help Aborigines assimilate into the dominant Chinese society.

-To address a longstanding grievance regarding their inability to own their ancestral land, President Chen signed a partnership document with representatives from all aborigine tribes recognizing their land rights and further allowing some form of autonomy.
-The Council of Aboriginal Affairs, in addition to continuing the investigation and mapping of traditional tribes and their territories, coordinated with other ministries to draft or amend legislation on issues such as development in the Aborigine reservations, zoning, national parks, and hotspring tourism.
+To address a longstanding grievance regarding their inability to own their ancestral land, President Chen signed a partnership document with representatives from all aborigine tribes recognizing their land rights and allowing some form of autonomy.
+The Council of Aboriginal Affairs, in addition to continuing the investigation and mapping of traditional tribes and their territories, coordinated with other ministries to draft or amend legislation on issues such as development in the aborigine reservations, zoning, national parks, and hot spring tourism.

 Section 6 Worker Rights

 The right to unionize is protected by law but is highly regulated.
 Approximately 29 percent of the 10.3 million-person labor force belongs to one of the 4,308 registered labor unions.
 Many of them are also members of one of the eight island-wide labor federations.